Why Moving Abroad Feels Harder Than Expected: Identity, Attachment, and the Psychological Challenge of Relocation

 The Reality of Leaving

-Even in sunny, welcoming countries like Spain, unexpected feelings can stir.
-Increasingly, people relocate out of necessity—political shifts, economic pressures, and rising housing costs make even full-time work uncertain.
-Leaving under these conditions carries quiet grief: the acknowledgement that departure was required, rather than freely chosen.
+Increasingly, people from Western countries relocate out of necessity—political shifts, economic pressures, and rising housing costs make even full-time work uncertain.
+Leaving under these conditions carries a quiet grief: the acknowledgement that departure was required, rather than freely chosen.

 Lost in Translation

-Relocation challenges more than familiarity—you lose fluency.
-Not just in language, though that is acutely felt, but in the subtle knowledge of how to be yourself.
-Humour may fall flat, simple interactions require effort, and confidence can waver.
-Immigrants from countries such as the U.S., U.K., and Netherlands often rely on locals speaking English, yet this can intensify isolation, leaving everything feeling “lost in translation.”
+Relocation challenges more than familiarity—you lose fluency not just in language, but in the subtle knowledge of how to be yourself.
+Humour may fall flat, simple interactions require effort, and confidence can easily waver.
+Immigrants from countries such as the U.S., UK, and the Netherlands often rely on locals to speak English, yet this can intensify isolation, leaving everything feeling “lost in translation”.

 From a Polyvagal perspective, relocation is a nervous system experience.
-Without familiar cues, the body may remain on alert—anxiety, exhaustion, irritability, or emotional shutdown are normal.
-The goal is not to force yourself to feel “fine,” but to offer small, repeated experiences of safety and connection.
+Without familiar cues, the body may remain on alert—anxiety, exhaustion, irritability, or emotional shutdown are to be expected.
+The goal is not to force yourself to feel “fine”, but to offer small, repeated experiences that help rebuild a sense of safety and connection.

 Identity, Attachment, and Relationships

 Carl Jung described individuation as a continual re-forming of the self.
-Relocation strips away familiar identity, exposing parts of the self that had been in the background.
-Maslow’s hierarchy reminds us even basic needs—safety, belonging—can feel unsettled.
-Attachment patterns amplify this: anxious types feel disconnection more keenly, avoidant types may withdraw.
+Relocation strips away familiar identity, exposing parts of the self that had remained in the background.
+Maslow’s hierarchy reminds us that even basic needs—safety and belonging—can feel unsettled.
+Attachment patterns can amplify this: anxious types may feel disconnection more acutely, while avoidant types may withdraw.

-Relationships absorb strain.
+Relationships often absorb this strain.
 Couples and families benefit from speaking openly—the act of sharing doesn’t make emotions bigger; it allows them to dissipate.
-Left unspoken, tension emerges sideways, often in persistent, small conflicts.
-Acknowledging the “elephant in the room” is often the simplest solution.
+Left unspoken, tension emerges sideways, often through persistent, small conflicts.
+Everyone can sense the “elephant in the room”, so pretending it isn’t there will only add to the stress.
+Checking in daily on “pluses” and “minuses” can gently release pressure.

 “Once more into the breach…”

-Practical steps help too: watch local films with subtitles, practise Spanish in shops and markets, join local language schools or expat communities.
-Seeking online or in-person English-speaking therapists can offer guidance and perspective.
+Practical steps can help too: watch local films with subtitles, practise Spanish in shops and markets, and join local language schools or expat communities.
+Seeking online or in-person English-speaking therapists can offer guidance and perspective, as well as a space to voice fears that feel impossible to say out loud.
 Often, if you feel alone, others—especially fellow expats—feel the same.

 Remember Why You Moved

 A question I invite clients to revisit is: Why did you move?
 What excited you?
 What are you glad to change?
 Where do you see yourself in a year?
-It can take months to feel settled.
-Living abroad offers freedoms few experiences provide: redefining identity, continuous learning, broader perspectives, new opportunities, and personal growth.
-Old roles and fixed identities loosen, assumptions are challenged, and the mind stays alert and engaged.
+Despite the challenges, there are many reasons people take the leap to move abroad.

 Adjustment is gradual.
-Watching the nervous system recalibrate, practising small acts of connection, and allowing grief to coexist with exploration are the building blocks.
+Allowing the nervous system to recalibrate, practising small acts of connection, and permitting grief to coexist with exploration are all part of the process.
 Distress is real—but so too is your capacity to move through it, patiently and deliberately.

 Stepping from Fear to Excitement